Juniper/contrail-windows-docs/doc/Quick_start/upgrading.md

 # Upgrading existing deployment

+**Deprecation warning**: the need for cleanup phase will be removed in the future.
+This documentation section will be updated when it happens.

+**Warning**: this will remove all traces of Windows Contrail, along with any containers, networking and configuration.
+Redeployment procedure will configure all the services correctly.
+However, the containers and networking must be recreated manually by the user (according to [usage](./usage.md)).

 Currently, upgrading Windows Contrail deployment consists of two steps:

 1. cleanup of Compute nodes,
 2. redeployment using Ansible playbooks.

 This will result in rolling out the newest containers from opencontrailnightly repository.

-**Deprecation warning**: the need for cleanup phase will be removed in the future.
-This documentation section will be updated when it happens.

 ## [FIXME] 1.
 Cleanup